ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 Here, the conversation returns to large-scale apps.
 The speaker outlines how SolidStart’s building blocks make it simpler for teams to coordinate on big, multi-route projects.
 They highlight the advantage of a single SSR approach that also works for partial or full client rendering, reducing the mental load.

-In a second paragraph, the speaker acknowledges that different teams can adopt these patterns at their own pace—some might keep routing basic, while others leverage advanced preloading or caching.
+In this section, the speaker acknowledges that different teams can adopt these patterns at their own pace—some might keep routing basic, while others leverage advanced preloading or caching.
 This modular adoption ensures no big-bang rewrite is required, especially appealing to enterprises used to incremental migration strategies.

 ### 03:30:00 - 03:36:00 - User Feedback and Documentation Efforts